St Andrews (New) railway station

-St Andrews railway station was the second station to built in the town of St Andrews, Fife, Scotland.
+St Andrews railway station was the second station to be built in the town of St Andrews, Fife, Scotland.
 The station, which was in service from 1887 to 1969, was built by the St Andrews Railway and the Anstruther and St Andrews Railway.

 History

 The station opened on 1 June 1887 by the North British Railway replacing the first station (which became a goods yard and depot).
 Although built to a two-track standard, the railway only had one line.
 The station, which was built within a stone-walled cutting on the edge of the town, had a side and an island platforms on either side of the single track and a side bay with a siding in place of a second through line.
 Rail traffic was controlled by a signal box on the west side of the stone cutting.